frantisekfery/scala-excercise/src/main/resources/theory/DistributedSystem.md

 services communicating that a task has been completed.

 ### Broker Responsibility
-broker is a system component responsible for transferring messages (or events) from publishers (or producers) to any subscribers (or consumers) interested in those events.
+Broker is a system component responsible for transferring messages (or events) from publishers (or producers) to any subscribers (or consumers) interested in those events.
-The checkpoint is a concept that is commonly used in systems that handle message streams or any continuously updating log of events.
+The checkpoint is a concept commonly used in systems that handle message streams or any continuously updating log of events.
 The major role of a checkpoint is to track the progress of data consumption and provide fault-tolerance.

 #### Here's a detailed explanation
 1) **Checkpointing**: A checkpoint is a mechanism by which the system takes a "snapshot" of the progress of an